Inca Trail And Amazon 10 Days / 9 Nights

 Terra Quechua Peru Included

-• fly ticket Cusco – Puerto Maldonado – Lima
+• Air ticket Cusco – Puerto Maldonado – Lima

-• Collection from your hotel in the morning and transfer in private transport to km.82 (starting point of the trail)
+• Pick up at your hotel in the morning and transfer in private transport to km.82 (starting point of the trail)

 • Dining tent with tables and chairs